ncatlab/nlab-content/pages/2/3/0/6/6032/content.md

 {: toc}

 Here we discuss two things:
-* the relation and stand of the $n$Lab, $n$Forum and related projects and our $n$-community toward copyright issues, and
+* 1. the relation and stand of the $n$Lab, $n$Forum and related projects and our $n$-community toward copyright issues.
+This is not a formal statement, nor declaration, nor factual page, but rather subjective description, summary of practices and approximative overview of the general sentiment in the community.
-* copyright issues and literature (mainly in science) in general.
+* 2. copyright issues and literature (mainly in science) in general.

 ## The $n$Lab and copyright